medicines evaluation board

 Mandated and authorised officers

-The Medicines Evaluation Board (MEB) has appointed and mandated officers, who can decide on behalf of the MEB and are authorised to represent the MEB.
+The MEB has appointed and mandated officers, who can decide on behalf of the MEB and are authorised to represent the MEB.
 Furthermore, the MEB has appointed and authorised officers to perform acts on behalf of the MEB with respect to marketing authorisation applications and other procedures.

 Go back »